Our School Governing Body

 I am also on the Resources Committee, and feel privileged to be able to observe in detail the running of the school; I am always amazed and inspired by the quality of care and teaching that the children receive with the resources available to us.
 It has been a thoroughly rewarding experience so far and, if I can contribute in any small part to the ongoing success of the school, then that is hugely motivating.

 My day job is much less interesting as a data consultant working in the advertising industry.
 I like to keep myself busy cycling, running, playing golf, and tending to my ever growing veggie patch.

 I become a staff governor because I wanted to play an active role in the continued improvement of Amport in providing both an excellent education and a sense of social responsibility in all pupils.

 I am the Deputy Head and teach years five and six.
 I graduated from Liverpool University where I studied history, and then I completed a PGCE at Leeds University.
 I have taught at four very different schools in three Local Authorities, and have been teaching at Amport since 2010.
 I believe I can utilise my extensive knowledge in my role of governor to the benefit of the school.
-I was born in Yorkshire but have lived in Hampshire for sixteen years with my husband and three children.
+I was born in Yorkshire but have lived in Hampshire for seventeen years with my husband and three children.
 In my spare time, I am a member of a choir and love travelling and going to the theatre.